Maryland Ornithological Society, Inc. Bylaws

 Section 7.
 Any vacancy occurring on the Board of Directors shall be filled in the following manner:

 (a) The President: the Vice President shall automatically assume the office of the President;

 (b) Chapter Director: to be filled by the Chapter,

 (c) Other vacancies in the elected offices shall be filled by a majority vote of the remaining members of the Board of Directors, from the Board membership.
-A mail vote may be authorized if necessary.

-ARTICLE VIII.
+ARTICLE VI.
 EXECUTIVE COUNCIL